-1 Impact of an educational program on earthquake awareness and preparedness in Nepal
+Impact of an educational program on earthquake awareness and preparedness in Nepal

-3 Shiba Subedi, György Hetényi and Ross Shackleton

-- 4 Institute of Earth Sciences, Faculty of Geosciences and Environment, University of Lausanne,

-- 5 Switzerland

-- 6 Institute of Geography and Sustainability, Faculty of Geosciences and Environment, University

-- 7 of Lausanne, Switzerland
+- 3 - Shiba Subedi, György Hetényi and Ross Shackleton - 4 Institute of Earth Sciences, Faculty of Geosciences and Environment, University of Lausanne, - 5 Switzerland - 6 Institute of Geography and Sustainability, Faculty of Geosciences and Environment, University - 7 of Lausanne, Switzerland

-- 8

-9 Keywords: School education, Hazard, Attitudes, Nepal, Science and education
+Keywords: School education, Hazard, Attitudes, Nepal, Science and education

-11 ABSTRACT
+ABSTRACT

-12 Scientific education of local communities is key to help in reducing the risk associated with natural 13 disasters, such as earthquakes.
-Western Nepal has a history of major seismic events and is highly 14 prone to further earthquakes; however, the majority of the population is not aware about or 15 prepared for them.
+Scientific education of local communities is key to help refer the risk associated with natural disasters, such as earthquakes.
+Western Nepal has a history of major seismic events and is highly prone to further earthquakes; however, the majority of the population is not aware about or prepared for them.
 To increase earthquake awareness and improve preparedness, a seismology education program was established at 22 schools in Nepal.
-In each school, educational activities 16 17 were performed by teaching earthquake related topics in classrooms, offering training to teachers 18 and through installing a low-cost seismometer network which supported both teaching and 19 awareness objectives.
-To test the effects of this program we conducted two surveys with school 20 children, one before and one after the initiation of the program, with several hundred participants 21 in each.
-The survey findings highlighted that educational activities implemented at schools are 22 effective in raising awareness levels of children, promoting broader social learning in the 23 community, thus improving the adaptive capacities and preparedness for future earthquakes.
-24 However, perceptions of risk did not change very much.
-The high and positive impact of the 25 program on the students and the community is encouraging in the continuation and expansion of 26 the program.
-27
+In each school, educational activities were performed by teaching earthquake related topics in classrooms, offering training to teachers and through installing a low-cost seismometer network which supported both teaching and awareness objectives.
+To test the effects of this program we conducted two surveys with school children, one before and one after the initiation of the program, with several hundred participants in each.
+The survey findings highlighted that educational activities implemented at schools are effective in raising awareness levels of children, promoting broader social learning in the communit us improving the adaptive capacities and preparedness for future earthquakes.
+However, perceptions of risk did not change struch.
+The high and positive impact of gram on the students and the community is encouraging to continue and expand the program.